FlowFuse/website/src/blog/2024/05/how-to-setup-node-red-on-raspberry-pi.md

 2. Drag a **rpi-dht-22** node onto the canvas.
 3. Select the sensor model to **DHT11**.
 4. Select pin numbering to **BCM GPIO**.
-5. Select pin number to **4** as our signal pin is connected to the GPIO 4 pin.
+5. Select pin number **4** as our signal pin is connected to the GPIO 4 pin.

 !["Screenshot showing custom dht sensor node's configurations"](./images/how-to-setup-node-red-on-raspberry-pi-dht-sensor.png "Screenshot showing custom dht sensor node's configurations"){data-zoomable}